bardia52/Sedgewick-Algorithms.1/README.md

-# Coursera Algorithms, Part I by Princeton University (Robert Sedgewick and Kevin Wayne)
+# Coursera: Algorithms, Part I
+# By Princeton University (Robert Sedgewick and Kevin Wayne)
 Course assignments for the Algorithms Class in Coursera Princeton University